PhilAppleby/GoDb/README.md

 - *lib/py/* Python library code, including the python godb API layer, VCFrecord field access and production of metrics (MAF, HWEP, CR) for genotype records.

+- *godbassoc/* Experimental webapp written in Golang, includes code to make a call-out to PLINK (if installed) for association testing

 ### Running database load scripts
 Scripts located in *load/sh*, *load/py* and *load/pl*.
-All scripts rely on the files in the *cfg* directory to find both data and the MongoDb database, there are examples for five ddifferent assay platforms in the *cfg* directory.
+All scripts rely on the files in the *cfg* directory to find both data and the MongoDb database, there are examples for five different assay platforms in the *cfg* directory.

 Once the cfg files are set up and, assuming the MongoDb collections listed in the next section are either non-existent or do not already contain data for the assay type in question with all indexes dropped three scripts can be run from the *load/sh* directory: